 How to Avoid VOCsVOCs come from a variety of sources, so the best way to avoid exposure is to first reduce or eliminate these items from your home.
 There are many low-VOC products that are excellent alternatives to paints and wood stains.
 You can also find cleaning supplies that are low on VOCs, giving you a clean alternative when it’s time to tidy up the home.

 In general, fresh outdoor air is healthier than indoor air; this tends to be true whether you have VOCs in the home or not.
 To remove these chemicals, open windows and allow the outdoor breeze to sweep them away.
 Allowing for as much cross-ventilation as possible will reduce VOCs in your home.

 If you have any leftover products from painting or staining, remove them as quickly as possible and safely dispose of them.
 If you are building a home, make sure the contractor you choose is properly experienced with safe materials so you have fewer chemicals floating in your indoor air.

 Finally, you should use an air purifier for VOCs.
-A high-quality air purifier with HEPA air filters and activated carbon, which is great for VOCs and ozone removal will be able to reduce the amount of chemicals in your home, providing cleaner air for everyone.
+A high-quality air purifier with a high efficiency air filters including activated carbon, which is great for VOCs and ozone removal will be able to reduce the amount of chemicals in your home, providing cleaner air for everyone.
 This is especially important when the windows need to be shut, such as the winter or during pollen season.
 If you are looking for formaldehyde removal, make sure the carbon filter has been specially treated to address this.